developmentseed/titiler/docs/intro.md

-# Default App
+`TiTiler` is a python module, which goal is to help user creating dynamic tile server.
+To learn more about `dynamic tiling` please refer to the [docs](/docs/concepts/dynamic_tiling.md).

+User can choose to extend or use `Titiler` as it is.

+## Defaults

-TiTiler comes with a default (complete) application with support of COG, STAC and MosaicJSON.
+`TiTiler` comes with a default (complete) application with support of COG, STAC and MosaicJSON.
 You can start the application locally by doing:

 ```bash
 $ pip install titiler[server]